Leah Remini Says Accused Rapist Paul Haggis Is a Great Guy

 Echoing former Scientology spokesperson Mike Rinder’s earlier court testimony, Remini told the court that she, Rinder, and Haggis comprised the top-three enemies of the Church.

-“Are you aware of where you ranked in the church…..”
+“Are you aware of where you’re ranked in the church?”
 Haggis’ attorney Priya Chaudhry asked the former sitcom actress.

 “As far as enemies are concerned, probably at the top,” Remini said.